mammuth/bing-wallpaper/README.md

 This isn't really finished, (especially regarding compatibility) but maybe this already is useful for someone.

+HowTo Use:
+Just take a look at the 2-3 variables at the beginning of the script and change them to your needs.
+The Script will download the daily pictures, so a extra directory for it is recommended.

 If you have any questions or ideas how to improve this, tell me! ;-)